 or conda

-, one of the following two commands should suffice.
+the following two commands should suffice.

 Step 2: Define a namedtuple